miohtama/capitalgram/posts/filecoin.md

 ## Preface

 Filecoin raised $200M for their $FIL token in an ICO back in 2017.
 The team has been diligently working to bring the dream of decentralised storage alive since then and they delivered the mainnet last week.
-FileCoin is live, so let's look at what goes into the storage business and if there is a play for decentralisation there.
+Filecoin is live, so let's look at what goes into the storage business and if there is a play for decentralisation there.

 <ol id="toc"><!-- --></ol>

 ## Value promise

-FileCoin wants to be the decentralise storage, ultimately meaning that all (business-to-business) file saves and publications could be run over their protocols.
+Filecoin wants to be the decentralise storage, ultimately meaning that all (business-to-business) file saves and publications could be run over their protocols.
 The users of the service are unlikely to be consumers themselves, but it competes against business offerings like Amazon S3 and Google Cloud.
-This is my assumption, FileCoin might find some use cases outside a backbone for storage infrastructure, like censorship-resistant publications, but I will skip the future use cases in this post and focus only on the competition against centralised storage.
+This is my assumption, Filecoin might find some use cases outside a backbone for storage infrastructure, like censorship-resistant publications, but I will skip the future use cases in this post and focus only on the competition against centralised storage.

 There also exist well-established decentralised storage solutions, like [Storj Tardigrade](https://tardigrade.io/) and [SIA](https://sia.tech/) but I do not divulge deeper in the competition in this post.